SamLubelskyImpel/setup-test/univ-suite/README.md

 # universal_integrations
-Re-usable integrations for sourcing data from third-parties (e.g. DMS)
+Re-usable integrations for sourcing data from third-parties which require an EC2 instance (e.g. dms_upload_api)

 ### Running the application